 The idea of “you” being something depends upon how you define yourself.
 Most people define themselves as just their body, and rightfully so, because it is the human being’s daily, waking focus of consciousness.
 Regardless of how you define “you,” whatever you experience, you are still fundamentally experiencing yourself, regardless if you recognize or understand that experience as yourself.

 It’s no more arrogant than saying you experience your hand while you give someone a handshake.
 Do you experience the other person’s hand?
 Yes, as an experience of yourself, or else you would not perceive another hand to shake.

 Depending on how you word this axiom, and depending on your interpretation, it can sound like it’s saying you are the Almighty Supreme God Master of the Cosmos, but it’s not.
 It’s explicitly saying you are your experience.
 Another way to say that is “you are your reality,” and “you are the universe.”
 Also, there’s more to it than that but we’ll save that for another day.

 Q: Is there going to be another movie?
 I really liked this one!

 A: Rest assured, I have at least two more movies’ worth of information on hand.
 Right now, my focus is on individual videos, because there are too many variables and things to consider with regard to more movies.
-Some variables are the fact that I would like to release a DVD of CMTM1, I feel to remake the currently released movie, and I’m not sure if the next movie will have the same format as the current one depending on even more factors (Will I make it entirely by myself?
+Some variables are the fact that I would like to release a DVD of CMTM1, I also feel to remake it again, and I’m not sure if CMTM2 will have the same format as the current one depending on even more factors (Will I make it entirely by myself?
 Will I connect with a studio to do it?
 Will I make my own studio?
 Will this studio make the new version of the currently released movie first?).
 The individual videos are extremely useful in their own right, because people tend to like quick, fast-food-like entertainment, rather than long, full-course meal videos.
 The shorter videos are still chock-full of information, and conveniently require less time to produce.